 Steinberg UR12

 If you don’t need to record using more than one microphone simultaneously, and/or prefer a more portable option for recording it’s difficult to go past the Steinberg UR12, which represents great value for money.
-Thanks in large part to its all steel construction it is rugged abler to withstand the rigours of the road.
+Thanks in large part to its all-steel construction it is rugged and able to withstand the rigours of the road.

-Unlike other models in this price range, for example the Focusrite Scarlett Solo (another good option) it also offers Midi connectivity, a separate power option (most interfaces in this price range are bus powered only) and can be connected to your iPad.
+Unlike other models in this price range, for example, the Focusrite Scarlett Solo (another good option) also offers Midi connectivity, a separate power option (most interfaces in this price range are bus-powered only) and, can be connected to your iPad.

 Focusrite SCARLETT 2i2 (3rd Gen)

-Featuring two third generation Scarlett preamps and switchable 2 x combination microphone, line and Hi-Z inputs.
+Featuring two third-generation Scarlett preamps and switchable 2 x combination microphone, line and Hi-Z inputs.
 The 2i2 offers low latency (under normal circumstances you can monitor using effects, rather than just direct monitoring).
-Offering a quick start feature and intuitive halo indicators, it’s hard to go past the Focusrite 2i2 in this price range, it also happens to look killer.
+Offering a quick-start feature an intuitive halo indicators, it’s hard to go past the Focusrite 2i2 in this price range, it also happens to look, killer.

 Recommended Audio Interface (4+ Channels)